Kozea/WeasyPrint/pages/install.rst

 * PyCairo
 * PIL
 * lxml
-* cssutils >= 0.9.8a3
+* cssutils >= 0.9.8
+* CairoSVG

-Unless you distribution already has a package for WeasyPrint, (the `Kozea overlay`_ has one for Gentoo), we recommend that you install cssutils and WeasyPrint itself in a `virtualenv`_ with `pip`_, and everything else with your distribution’s packages.
+Unless you distribution already has a package for WeasyPrint, (the `Kozea overlay`_ has one for Gentoo), we recommend that you install cssutils, CairoSVG and WeasyPrint itself in a `virtualenv`_ with `pip`_, and everything else with your distribution’s packages.

 .. _Kozea overlay: https://github.com/Kozea/Overlay/blob/master/README
 .. _pip: http://www.pip-installer.org/